interactive

 I've implemented the following (hopefully useful) tools:

-, Sage library to compute Hodge numbers for many classes of smooth projective varietiessee also its online documentation
+, Sage library to compute twisted Hodge numbers of Hilbert schemes of pointstwisted-hodge-ci

 , Sage library to compute twisted Hodge numbers of complete intersections, joint with Piet Glasgerby-project